 This small park is tucked across the street from the Newberry Library in the Near North Community.
-The park features a floral garden and fountain.
+The park is 2.85 acres and it features a floral garden and fountain.
 Washington Square Park is an active community park and a popular wedding ceremony location.

 While there is no structured programming taking place at this park, we invite you to check out our great programs offered at nearby Seward Park for recreation or Stanton Park for swimming in the indoor pool.